jilleb/mqb-pm/README.md

 # Known issues
-- Black screen of death
-On some cars it doesn't work for unknown reasons.
+- Black screen of death: On some cars it doesn't work for unknown reasons.
 This will not kill your car or headunit.
 Send me a logcat.

 - Not starting
 If the app doesn't start, there's probably a bug in the code.
 This will not kill your car either.
 Send me a logcat.